The limiting law of the Discrete Gaussian level lines: Geometry of the disagreement polymers

 \subsection{Surface tension existence and properties}

 Fix $n$ (which determines the heights $h_i$ in the weight $\hatq^n_U(\gamma)$), and fix a unit vector $\n$ with angle $\theta$.
-Recall the definitions of $\cP_{\Z^2}$ and $\hatZ^n_{\Z^2, \Z^2}$ from the beginning of \cref{sec:geom-disagreement-polymers}.
+Recall the definitions of $\cP_{\Z^2}$ and $\hatZ^n_{\Z^2, \Z^2}, \tildeZ_{\Z^2,\Z^2}$ from the beginning of \cref{sec:geom-disagreement-polymers}.
 Let $N$ be such that the point $N\n$ lies on the lattice.
-Define the surface tension as where the limit is over $N$ such that $N\n$ lies on the lattice.
+Define the surface tensions as where the limit is over $N$ such that $N\n$ lies on the lattice.
 We will use both the notation of $\n$ and $\theta$.
-As usual, if the above limit exists, we can extend $\tau_{\beta, n}$ to a function over all of $\R^2$ by homogeneity.
-We will show the following proposition about the surface tension.

-\begin{proposition} The above limit exists and satisfies the following properties: \begin{enumerate}[(i)] \item The convergence of the limit is uniform over all unit vectors $\n$. \item $\tau_{\beta, n}$ is analytic as a function from $\R^2$ to $\R^2$ \item $\tau_{\beta, n}$ is strictly convex, i.e., for any two vectors $\sfu, \sfv$ pointing in different directions, \item $\tau_{\beta, n}$ is symmetric under rotations by $\pi/4$, reflections across the $x$ and $y$ axis and the diagonals $y = \pm x$. \end{enumerate} \end{proposition} The statement of \cref{it:tau-symmetric} follows by construction: it is clear that each listed symmetry defines a bijection from $\cP_{\Z^2}(0, N\n)$ to $\cP_{\Z^2}(0, N\n')$, where $\n'$ is the image of $\n$ under the symmetry.
-The energy, $\sE^*_\beta(\gamma)$, is preserved under the symmetry, since $\sN(\gamma)$ remain unchanged, the encapsulated domains $D_i$ are just rotated/reflected so that their corresponding area terms are unchanged, and finally the functions $\Phi(\sfW;\gamma)$ are also preserved under symmetries as stated in \cref{it:phi-symmetric} of \cref{def:phi-w-gamma}.
+As usual, if the above limit exists, we can extend the surface tension to a function over all of $\R^2$ by homogeneity.
+We will show the following proposition about the surface tension. \begin{proposition} The above limits for $\tau = \tau_{\beta, n}$ or $\tau_\beta$ exist and satisfy the following properties: \begin{enumerate}[(i)] \item The convergence of the limit is uniform over all unit vectors $\n$. \item $\tau$ is analytic as a function from $\R^2$ to $\R^2$ \item $\tau$ is strictly convex, i.e., for any two vectors $\sfu, \sfv$ pointing in different directions, \item $\tau$ is symmetric under rotations by $\pi/4$, reflections across the $x,y$ axes and diagonals $y = \pm x$. \end{enumerate} \end{proposition} The statement of \cref{it:tau-symmetric} follows by construction: it is clear that each listed symmetry defines a bijection from $\cP_{\Z^2}(0, N\n)$ to $\cP_{\Z^2}(0, N\n')$, where $\n'$ is the image of $\n$ under the symmetry.
+Considering the weights in \cref{eq:def-polymer-weights,eq:def-polymer-weights-tilde}, the energy $\sE_\beta(\gamma)$ is preserved under the symmetry since $\sN(\gamma)$ remains unchanged, the encapsulated domains $D_i$ are just rotated/reflected so that their corresponding area terms are unchanged, and finally the functions $\Phi(\sfW)$ are also preserved under symmetries as stated in \cref{def:disagree-polymer-len-energy-decor}.